jitendera-code/Retail-Sales-Customer-Segmentation-Dashboard-SQL-Power-BI-Project/README.md

 The analysis moves beyond descriptive reporting by identifying revenue trends, customer purchasing patterns, high-performing products, and customer retention opportunities.
 Using RFM segmentation and executive KPI reporting, the project provides stakeholders with practical recommendations to support marketing, inventory planning, and long-term business growth.

 Rather than focusing solely on dashboard development, this project emphasizes business problem-solving and demonstrates how data analytics can support strategic decision-making.

----

-# About This Project

-This project was developed as part of my Data Analytics portfolio to demonstrate practical business analysis using SQL Server and Power BI.

-The objective was not only to build an interactive dashboard but also to communicate meaningful business insights that help stakeholders make informed decisions.
-The project follows a complete analytics workflow—from data cleaning and transformation to visualization, storytelling, and business recommendations—mirroring the responsibilities of a Data Analyst in a real-world business environment.